 When grilling a NY strip steak we will follow all the same basic steps as grilling any higher end cut of beef.
 While using a slightly lower heat and keeping and eye out for flare ups caused by the melting fat from the edge.

 Step 1: Remove the strip steaks from refrigeration at least 1 hour before grilling and season (we like this Chicago steak seasoning) to taste.
-For almost any steak we will only season with either salt and pepper (fresh ground works best) or Lawrey’s seasoning salt, in either case use just a light dusting that covers the entire steak.
-If you feel like you must cover your meat while out of the fridge, set a paper towel over the top, you want the air to get to it.
+For almost any steak we will only season with either salt and pepper (fresh ground works best) or Lawrey’s seasoning salt.
+In either case use just a light dusting that covers the entire steak.
+If you feel like you must cover your meat while out of the fridge, set a paper towel over the top.
 Over this hour not only will the steak be reaching room temperature it will be breaking down and absorbing your seasoning.

 Step 2: Preheat your grill to a medium high heat, when grilling with charcoal have multiple heat zones available.
 We use a lower heat then normal here to help slow down the cooking process.
 If using a gas grill you may preheat to high to get better grill marks, just turn down the heat before the steaks hit your grates.

-Step 3: Place your strip steaks over directly over flames for 2 to 4 minutes, depending on thickness.
-Until they no longer stick the grill grates, if you only used dry seasonings they will release on there own when they are ready.
+Step 3: Grill a NY strip steak directly over the flames for 2 to 4 minutes, depending on thickness.
+Until they no longer stick the grill grates.
+If you only used dry seasonings they will release on there own when they are ready.
 If you are cooking a thin cut strip and it takes more then 3 minutes to release from the grates jump to step 5 and check your temperature.